Plain language

 Each cell becomes a graph problem.
 A vertex is an admissible DNA word.
 Two vertices are connected only if the two words can live in the same code.
 A large code is a large clique in that graph.

-• Compiled the prior values while recording the exact GC rule used by each source.
+• Compiled the prior values from King, Limbachiya-Gupta-Aggarwal, NOL-HHO, CLGBO, EORS, QRSS-MPA, LEO, ROEAO, IAOA, and MFOS while recording the exact GC rule used by each source.

 • Generated every admissible word for the requested length, distance, GC rule, and no-runlength or reverse-complement rule.